rohan-g0re/Video_RAG_x_MCP/video_rag_development_plan.md

 )
 ```

+Using ChatGroq hosted LLMs via an API whose API key is present in the .env file as GROQ_API_KEY.

+ChatGroq Documentation at @https://console.groq.com/docs/models and model setup and docs at @https://console.groq.com/docs/model/llama-3.1-8b-instant

-*Using LangChain’s prompt templating, we inject the metadata of retrieved video segments (formatted with timestamps) into the LLM’s input.
-The **ChatGroq** LLM (a Llama2/Llama3-based model) is run with `temperature=0` for deterministic, fact-focused answers (minimizing hallucinations).
-The system prompt instructs the model to cite timestamps and video IDs, while each document chunk is formatted via `DOC_PROMPT` and automatically inserted into the final prompt.*
+Using LangChain’s prompt templating, we inject the metadata of retrieved video segments (formatted with timestamps) into the LLM’s input.
+The **ChatGroq** LLM API  is run with `temperature=0` for deterministic, fact-focused answers (minimizing hallucinations).
+The system prompt instructs the model to cite timestamps and video IDs, while each document chunk is formatted via `DOC_PROMPT` and automatically inserted into the final prompt.

 ### 5-B | API Wrapper